department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-payment-history/research-design/uat/view-payments-uat-research-plan.md

 ---

-#### Background
+### Background
 The View Payment History tool dispays a pair of tables that show a user's VA Compensation & Pension, and Education payments.
 The arrangement of these tables (Payments Made and Payments Returned) is similar to basic consumer bank and financial apps.
 Up to six payments will display at a time; tables will paginate ifa a user has seven or more payments or returned payments.

 A user must be authenticated to LOA3 (identity verified) to access this feature.

-#### Note regarding UAT

 ### Goals
-- The goal is to confirm the complete and accurate presentation of users' VA C&P payments, education payments, and any returned payments.
+- The goal of UAT testing is to confirm the complete and accurate presentation of users' VA C&P payments, education payments, and any returned payments.

 #### Key guiding question
-- Can users quickly and easily review their history of VA compensation and pension, and/or education payments?
+- Can users quickly and easily review their history of VA compensation and pension, and/or education payments/returned payments?
-- Can users quickly and easily find a particular payment within a date range
+- Can users quickly and easily find a particular payment/returned payment within a date range using the pagination feature?

 ### Method
 We will engage in moderated User Acceptance Testing (UAT) conducted remotely using Zoom.
-Veterans with a need to add or remove dependents from their disability claims will be recruited, and will be given access to the new 686.
-Participants will use the form to apply to have their dependents changed.
-Remote observers and note takers may be in attendance.
+Veterans receiving C&P and/or EDU payments will be recruited, and given access to the new VPH tool.
+Participants review their payment history and attest to its completeness and accuracy.
+Remote observers may be in attendance.

 #### Success criteria